 • Pod Point is one of the UK's leading providers of electric vehicle charging and have one of the UK's largest public EV networks.
 It has manufactured and sold thousands of home wall boxes averaging a 4.8/5 Audi customer satisfaction score.

-• They can advise on whether or not a home wall box can be installed in your home and they can also talk you through your options including whether you are eligible for the EVHS home grant scheme.
+• They can advise on whether or not a home wall box can be installed in your home and they can also talk you through your options including whether you are eligible for the EV Chargepoint Grant.

 • The location of the home wall box will depend on the position of electricity points (such as a home fuse box or meter) and how the car is parked.
 Most installations are eligible for standard installation, however, in some cases groundworks and additional upgrades may be required.

 • Standard installs can take 3-4 weeks.
 This is from the order being placed and you providing Pod Point the necessary and correct information needed for the EVHS grant application as well as the remote survey, otherwise the process may be delayed.
 Non-standard installs (approximately 10% of installs are non-standard) take longer.
 This is because in some cases groundworks and additional upgrades may be required.

 • On the day of installation, Pod Point allocate 2 to 3 hours for standard installations.
 If for some reason Pod Point can’t complete on the day – for example, because the installation has unexpected extra works or the install that was originally assumed from the remote survey is a more complex non-standard install – then Pod Point will provide a revised no-obligation quotation (valid for 90 days) and, if accepted, will reschedule an installation date.

-• A standard installation depends on various factors, including the age and condition of the existing home wiring, the location of the nearest electricity point/meter.
-Approximately 85% of installations qualify for a standard installation.
+• A standard installation depends on various factors, including the age and condition of the existing home wiring, and the location of the nearest electricity point/meter.
+Approximately 90% of installations qualify for a standard installation.

 • Your home wall box provider (we recommend Pod Point) will advise the your home wall box install is a non-standard install and if this is the case provide you with a quote.

 • The Office for Zero Emission Vehicles (OZEV) has introduced an excellent scheme that makes installing an at-home charging station a lot more affordable.
-With the Electric Vehicle Homecharge Scheme (EVHS) you could receive a 75% contribution towards the cost and installation of one charging point (up to a maximum of £350)¹
+With the EV Chargepoint Grant you could receive a 75% contribution towards the cost and installation of one charging point (up to a maximum of £350)¹

 • A home wall box can charge an EV faster than a three pin plug.
 Charging speed will be dependent on the home charging unit purchased and the vehicle’s capabilities as well as other factors such as outside temperature.